OLC-Bioinformatics/ConFindr/docs/install.md

 # System Requirements

 ConFindr has been tested with Debian-based Linux systems, but should in principle work on any flavour of Linux, as well as MacOSX.
-Windows is not supported at this time, but Windows users may be able to use the ConFindr Docker image in order to run ConFindr.
+Windows is not supported at this time.

-To run ConFindr, your computer should have a minimum of 8GB of RAM, and at least 10GB of disk space.
-Any number of processors will work, with more generally being better.
+ConFindr should run on any regular desktop/laptop with 8 GB or RAM or more.

 ## Downloading ConFindr Databases